Who is eligible for Quartz Medicare Advantage (HMO)?

 A mail service pharmacy delivers medicines to your home through the mail.
 By using a mail service pharmacy you can get up to a 90-day supply of medication, often at a lower copayment.
 Mail service pharmacies deliver medicines in a confidential package.
 Many people prefer the convenience of this type of service.
 Quartz Medicare Advantage members are not required to use a mail service pharmacy.
 However, if you are interested in using one, please call Customer Service.
 More details may be found here - Mail Service Pharmacy.

 How do I request reimbursement for a prescription I paid for myself?When purchasing prescription medications, you are encouraged to use your Pharmacy Prescription Card.
 If for some reason you are unable to utilize your pharmacy card, and are required by the pharmacy to pay for the medications, you may submit your itemized pharmacy receipt to us.
 Prescription medications purchased from a pharmacy will be reimbursed through our Pharmacy Benefits Management (PBM) at our current discount contracted rates.
 Any difference between the discount contracted rate and what the provider has billed will be your responsibility.

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a federal law that applies to both insurance companies and providers.
 HIPAA provides portability and continuity of health insurance coverage as well as protection of your personal health information.

 What do I do if I believe that my privacy rights have been violated?

-If you have questions or concerns about the way Senior Preferred has protected the privacy of your personal information, please contact the Privacy Specialist at (608) 881-8155.
+If you have questions or concerns about the way Quartz Medicare Advantage has protected the privacy of your personal information, please contact the Privacy Specialist at (608) 881-8155.